 As an L&D practitioner, are you focusing on the right things?
-Just as your organization’s objectives evolve, your learning programs need to evolve so they align with those overall goals.
+Just as your organization’s objectives evolve, your learning programs need to evolve so they align with those overall business goals.

 And it’s just as important to create programs that build employees’ knowledge and help them meet their objectives.
 After all, many people tend to be happier and more productive when they’re good at their jobs, right?

 So, unless your learning and training programs are providing effective and efficient employee training while also supporting organizational objectives and priorities, your programs probably aren’t serving their intended purposes.
 And if that’s the case, what exactly is the point of all your hard work?

 In this blog series, we cover the initial awareness and planning stages for L&D programs.
 Specifically, we’ll discuss practical examples of aligning L&D initiatives with ever-changing organizational goals from various industries and departments.
 During the next few months, you’ll learn how to:

 - First, analyze what’s going on in the business through practical, everyday explanations and industry-specific scenarios.

 - Then, align your L&D program with your organization’s overall goals and KPIs.

 - And finally, make data-driven decisions when it comes to learning and training efforts needed to make positive impacts.